ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 When you provision a new deployment in {{site.data.keyword.cloud_notm}}, you are automatically given an admin user to access and manage PostgreSQL.
 Once you [set the admin password](/docs/services/databases-for-postgresql), you can use it to connect to your deployment.

 When admin creates a resource in a database, like a table, admin owns that object.
-Resources created by admin are not accessible by other users, unless you expressly grant permissions to them.
+Resources that are created by admin are not accessible by other users, unless you expressly grant permissions to them.

 The biggest difference between the admin user and any other users you add to your deployment is the [`pg_monitor`](https://www.postgresql.org/docs/current/default-roles.html) role.
 The `pg_monitor` role provides a set of permissions that makes the admin user appropriate for monitoring the database server.